 [RAN3 answer to Question3]:

-RAN3 thinks that it is feasible to estimate available data rate for GBR QoS flows which is up to RAN implementation.
-Regarding report of available data rate, companies have different views on how to provide it to core network and some companies have concerns on the usefulness.
+RAN3 thinks that it is feasible to estimate available data rate for GBR QoS flows, which is up to RAN implementation.
+Regarding the report of available data rate, companies have different views on how to provide it to core network and some companies have concerns on the usefulness.

-There is no consensus that whether it is feasible for NG-RAN to estimate available data rate for non-GBR QoS flows.
+There is no consensus on whether it is feasible for NG-RAN to estimate available data rate for non-GBR QoS flows.

 Question6 [for RAN2 and RAN3]: In the attached S2-2405372, it introduces to measure and expose the PDU Set QoS performance (i.e., the PDU Set Delay and PDU Set Loss Rate) to the application server, SA2 would like RAN2 and RAN3 to provide feedback on the attached solution.